-"When I came back from my spring break tour, Coach Cacchione informed me that Minnesota, Wisconsin, and Iowa all called and want me to visit as soon as I can," White said.
+"When I came back from my spring break tour, Coach Cacchione informed me that Minnesota, Wisconsin, and Iowa all called and want me too visit as soon as I can," said White.

 "They had two 1,000 yard rushers and another who had 500 yards, so I think they are dedicated to running the ball and I like that.
 They will definitely receive a visit from me."